An information field theory approach to Bayesian state and parameter estimation in dynamical systems: Numerical examples

 Our inference problem focuses on estimating the time-evolution state trajectories, namely $x_1(t)$ and $x_2(t)$, as well as the parameters $\delta$, $\alpha$, and $\rho$.
 For the driving force, we know that the amplitude is $\gamma = 0.37$ m, and the frequency is $\omega = 1.2$ rad/s.
 In this scenario, we choose the reference parameter values of $\delta = 0.3$, $\alpha = -1$, and $\rho = 1$.
 Similar to the first example, we should work with the nondimensionalized system.
 The normalization constants are $(\bar{x}_1, \bar{x}_2) = (1.5, 1)$, $(\bar{\delta}, \bar{\alpha}, \bar{\rho}) = (1, 1, 1)$, and $(\bar{y}) = (1.5)$.

 We generated synthetic measurement data for a duration of 50 seconds, using a discretized time step of 0.01s.
 The measurement noise standard deviations are set to 5\% of the measurement normalization constant.
 To reduce the data size, we downsampled the measurements to 10\%, which means we retained data points at intervals of 0.1s.
 The initial states are $(x_1(0), x_2(0))^T = (1, 0)^T$.
-We used $d_w=100$ Fourier terms and did not pose the positive constraint for states and parameters.
+In this example, we used the radial basis function $ \psi_{k}(t) = \exp\left\{-\frac{(x-z_k)^2}{2\sigma_{\psi, k}^2}\right\} $ to parameterize the state function.
+Specifically, there are $d_w=d_x\times K = 2\times 100$ radial basis terms, whose centers $z_{k}$ are evenly spaced from 0 to 1 and length scales $\sigma_{\psi, k}$ are all 0.02.
+We did not pose the positive constraint for states and parameters.
 This time we only train 100,000 iterations and $\beta=200$.
 The other optimization setups are identical to the first example.

 Fig.~\ref{post_pred_do} depicts the results of state estimation.
 The first two rows correspond to the states.
 The last row corresponds to the observations.
 The figure is split in half.
 The left half reconstructs the state using the available data (red color for the posteriors) whereas the right half makes future predictions (green color for the predictions).
 Specifically, we show 100 samples for the future predictions.
 Notice that since we only have access to the position measurement, the uncertainty in estimating the velocity, $x_2$, is relatively high.
 Overall, the reconstruction matches very well the true trajectories shown in black.